lukehalley/MigrateChart/outreach/projects/_QUICK_COPY_PASTE.md

 We built migrate-chart.fun—shows holders the full price action pre/post migration.
 Working with ZERA and PAYAI.

-Free trial to help with visibility through Dec 24.
-Want it?
+Might help with transparency through Dec 24.
+Want to see it?
 ```

 ---